SoftInstigate/restheart-website/docs/representation-format.md

     },
     "status": "A"
   },
   ...
 ]
 ```

-For retrieving metadata associated to the collection perform the following query:
+ Execute the following query to retrieve the metadata of the collection *inventory*:

 ``` plain
 > GET /inventory/_meta